odd2022/ALTEGRAD-2024-2025---Generating-Graphs-with-Specified-Properties/README.md

 a latent diffusion for conditional graph generation

 ### Code details
-We based our code on the baseline given for this project by the teachers which was [Evdaimon et al., 2024](https://arxiv.org/pdf/2403.01535).
+We built our code upon the baseline implementation provided by the instructors, following [Evdaimon et al., 2024](https://arxiv.org/pdf/2403.01535).

-Each folder represent a different direction taken in the project.
+Each folder represents a different direction taken in the project.
 The VAE folder (based on the baseline) was the most conclusive and the direction leading to the est score.

 A file "Rapport_ALTEGRAD.pdf" details more precisely what we did during the challenge.